 Featuring 100 artists from across Africa, Europe and Britain, enjoy new music and reworking of loved songs.

 Like this?
-Then be sure to check out Walthamstow Jazz Festival, bringing together legendary and cutting edge talent, and Re-Textured Festival – examining experimental electronic music and its relationship with its surroundings across London.
+Then be sure to check out Walthamstow Jazz Festival.
+Bringing together legendary and cutting edge talent, and Re-Textured Festival.
+It examins experimental electronic music and its relationship with its surroundings across London.

 One Hoe Street offers a space where you can discover more about the London Borough of Culture programme.
 You can share ideas and network with others in the area.

 Getting around 🚶♀️🚴♂️🚌

 Travelling by bus?
 Make unlimited journeys anytime, anywhere for £1.50, within one hour of touching in, with our Hopper fare.